Are you using empathy in your marketing?

-You may also like this interview I did with Michael Brenner, the CEO of MarketingInsiderGroup.com on Empathetic Marketing: How To Connect With Your Customers.
+You may also like this interview I did with Michael Brenner, the CEO of MarketingInsiderGroup.com, on Empathetic Marketing: How To Connect With Your Customers.

 I know this may seem touchy-feely, but it’s not.
 It has an economic benefit.

-If we can emotionally connect give customers what they want, we can create a lasting competitive advantage that will reap more revenue and profits.
+If we can emotionally connect and give customers what they want, we can create a lasting competitive advantage that will reap more revenue and profits.

 I fundamentally believe that empathy is the most powerful force in B2B marketing – Alan Cohen, Chief Commercial Officer, Illumio

-IDEO’s Empathy on Edge puts it this way, “When organizations allow a deep emotional understanding of people’s needs to inspire them—and transform their work, their teams and even their organization at large—they unlock the creative capacity for innovation.”
+IDEO’s Empathy on Edge puts it this way, “When organizations allow a deep emotional understanding of people’s needs to inspire them—and transform their work, their teams, and even their organization at large—they unlock the creative capacity for innovation.”